Alfred Hitchcock Presents Collectors’ Guide

 • Low budget shocker one of biggest post-war hits, helping kick down the doors of censorship

-• Iconic TV series has different international versions; unpicking their home video releases
+• Iconic TV series has different international versions; unpicking all their home video releases

 Note: this is part of an ongoing series of 150-odd Hitchcock articles; any dead links are to those not yet published.
 Subscribe to the email list to be notified when new ones appear.